ziollek/couchbase-replication-ping/README.md

    b. fetch <- Source (with retires)

-It can be visualised be below sequence diagram:
+This mode is visualized be below sequence diagram:

 ```mermaid
 sequenceDiagram